simran-sohanpal/fabric-vscode-extension/README.md

 1. Open Visual Studio Code in your desktop
 2. Open the Extensions by View-->Extensions or Ctrl(cmd)+Shift+x
 3. Search for Composer
-4. The new published Hyperledger Composer 0.7.1 is showing on the list
+4. The new published version is showing on the list
 5. Click Install button to install it
 6. Update button will be shown if you have already installed the same plugin before.